 Weapons may be defined as firearms (pistols, hunting rifles, air guns, etc.), blades (daggers, switchblades, archery equipment, machetes, etc.), or other items that are designed primarily for the purpose of causing death or injury to a human being or animal.
-This also includes items such as tasers, whips, swords, or weapon parts.
+This also includes items such as hand held electronic immobilization devices, whips, swords, or weapon parts.
 A weapon may also include any instrument or device that is used in an aggressive manner with the intention of causing death or injury.
 Objects that strongly resemble weapons (toy guns, look-a-like firearms, etc.) or are used for recreational purposes may be subject to disciplinary action.
-Weapons are not allowed on any College property, including in student-owned vehicles parked in College parking lots.
+Weapons are not allowed on any University property, including in student-owned vehicles parked in University parking lots.